limkokhole/Catch-Err-All/README.md

 # Catch-Err-All
 A universal command for quickly checking potential errors and highlighting interesting parts in any log source.

 This tool mimics the way humans read and identify error or bug-related keywords in statements.
 It then highlights these keywords, allowing users to spot them at a glance.
-You don't need billion-dollar AI hardware to achieve this!

 The selected keywords, which pertain to errors, bugs, and other important or interesting parts, are based on my experience reading computer logs.